mate-academy/jv-program-common-mistakes/hibernate/add-user-service/add-user-service-checklist.md

 * Don’t use Dao in `authServiceImpl`.
 * Run checkstyle and fix issues before push.
 * You should create salt and hash password in UserService `add()` method.
+* Let's add private constructor to HashUtil.
+* Don't add password and salt to the toString() method.